 Brain Medicine: A Data-Sharing Platform for better care

-If a single brain scan can tell us a huge about one patient with one condition, how much more could we learn if we could compare every scan of every patient with that condition?
+If a single brain scan can tell us a huge amount about one patient with one condition, how much more could we learn if we could compare every scan of every patient with that condition?

 The HBP’s Medical Informatics Platform (MIP) seeks to advance brain medicine, by using computer science to allow researchers around the world to exploit medical data, regardless of where it may be stored and to create machine-learning tools that can search this data for new insights into brain-related diseases.